WesCook/wescook.github.io/blog/_posts/2017-10-24-dual-booting.md

 A boot *manager* is still needed to select the OS, but this can be done through the motherboard's EFI selector, or using a tool like [rEFInd](https://www.rodsbooks.com/refind/) for a graphical frontend.

 It's been a rough start, but admittedly my goal was to gain some new experience.
-Let's see where Linux Land takes us next.
+Let's see where Linux-land takes us next.